 Monday to Friday | 9:00-19:00 (May to September)

 The castle stands on the old volcano.
 In the castle, it is equivalent to standing at the commanding heights of the city of Edinburgh.
 When you climb the castle, you can see the panoramic cityscape and beautiful scenery.
 There are many places worth visiting in the castle, such as the oldest building in Edinburgh. : St Margaret's Chapel, The National War Memorial, and The Crown Square, which houses Scottish royal jewellery.

 Ticket fare Adult £18.5|Children £11.5|Respect for the elderly £15

-Calton Hill is located on a small hill on the east side, overlooking Edinburgh city on the hill.
-If you get up early, you can see the most beautiful sunrise in Edinburgh.
-It takes only 5 minutes from the foot of the mountain to the mountain.
-The scenery on the mountain is beautiful.
-You can see the National Monument, the Nelson's Monument and the City Observatory.
+A small hill on the east side, overlooking the city of Edinburgh from the hill.
+If you get up early, you can see Edinburgh's most beautiful sunrise here.
+It only takes 5 minutes from the mountain to the mountain.
+The mountain is beautifully landscaped, and you can see the National Monument, Nelson & #8217; s Monument, and the City Observatory.

 The Throne of Arthur is the highest point in Holyrood Park, with a panoramic view of Edinburgh from the top of the hill, about 40 minutes from the foothills to the mountains.
 In the park, you can visit the remains of St Anthony's Chapel and St Margaret's Loch.

 Founded in 1947, the Edinburgh International Fringe Festival is Europe's largest and oldest festival.
 The event lasts for three weeks and is full of art performers from all over the world.
 Every August, Edinburgh is full of fun.
 In 2017, Fringe celebrated its 70th anniversary.
 Nearly 3,400 shows took turns, and more than 50,000 performers gathered here.